wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv-CTFS-1.md

 Below I have outlined each question individually, and any steps or thought processes taken in order to successfully locate the answer.
 This has been fantastic hands-on practice, leveraging a variety of transforming commands, practice with SPL syntax, using the Splunk UI, and learning about new sources/sourcetypes specifically those tied to AWS.

+This will be a work in progress up until I have successfully answered all questions for the dataset.

 ## 🎯 Goals
 - Answer a wide variety of CTF question and answers from the BOTSv3 attack dataset
 - Logically carry out investigations using Splunk and analyse the returned events
 - Prepare myself for the BTL1 exam !
+Update: Now certified level 1 blue teamer!
+(May 2025)

 ### Question 1: List out the IAM users that accessed an AWS service (successfully or unsuccessfully) in Frothly's AWS environment?
 To answer this question, I ran an initial query focusing on AWS cloud trail, which covers API calls made from AWS users.